 BuyADigger have various used diggers for sale from major brands including JCB, Komatsu, Thwaites, Manitou and Terrex to name a few.

 All machines have one previous owner only, which is either H.E.
 Services or Diggerland.
-Machines are fully serviced and maintained throughout their life and are fully serviced prior to being sold on.
+Machines come with a manufacturer’s service history, and have been maintained throughout their life.

 When buying used plant machinery from BuyADigger, the team are more than happy to arrange a visit, as well as send various pictures and videos beforehand.
 The team are also on WhatsApp, making it easier and cheaper to converse.
 Via WhatsApp, the team are happy to carry out live video calls, fully showing all aspects of the machine.